Kayinnasaki/kayin.moe-article-pages/01.writing/housekeeping/item.md

 I've also removed "Game Journal:" from the title of some older articles.
 No one should care.
 Now, Game Journal should ONLY refer to grab-bags and shorts, and not full, in depth write-ups.

+**Edit**: Thank you Camille for the heads up that the RSS feeds were broken due to a bug with the direct rules.
+I've modified things to make them work but it involved moving the RSS feeds.
+They SHOULD auto redirect, but if you have any problems, [tool tip="...
+My email link, which was ALSO broken until Camille pointed it out"]please email me[/tool].

 *(There is not actually more to read, I'm just making sure it shows the whole post)*

 ===